 My Thanksgiving brainstorming admittedly started months ago when I started browsing for new recipes that could be candidates to have on my table this year.
 A few select recipes even got trial runs and taste tests to make sure that they were up to par to put on the final holiday menu, with Dave as my Chief Taste Tester and my parents as members of the testing panel (or peanut gallery, depending on the day.)

-If you’re looking for ideas for a quick holiday drink to make for Thanksgiving, consider this when you take your next trip (or, like me, 100th trip–because something, somehow, is always missed in the 99 other trips) to the store this week: a festive berry-colored drink that starts off with Sangria wine and adds a few other simple ingredients.
+If you’re looking for ideas for a quick holiday drink to make for Thanksgiving, consider this when you take your next trip to the store this week (or maybe it’s your 100th trip to the store because if you’re anything like me then list or no list, something, somehow, is always missed in the other 99 trips): a festive berry-colored drink that starts off with Sangria wine and adds a few other simple ingredients.
 Lime-flavored seltzer tops the drink off with a little fizz and helps to lighten it up some, too.

 Don’t get me wrong: I love making homemade Sangria.
 It’s not like it’s difficult, but it does require a few ingredients that sometimes I don’t have on-hand or easily run out of, like the various fresh citrus fruits or red wine.
 I also find that by starting with the Sangria wine and adding juices and liquor, I don’t need to add extra sugar or simple syrup.
 If you like your drinks sweeter, though, you can always add simple syrup to taste.